-Authorize access to a search app using Azure Active Directory
+Authorize access to a search app using Microsoft Entra ID

-Search applications that are built on Azure Cognitive Search can now use the Microsoft identity platform for authenticated and authorized access.
-On Azure, the identity provider is Azure Active Directory (Azure AD).
-A key benefit of using Azure AD is that your credentials and API keys no longer need to be stored in your code.
-Azure AD authenticates the security principal (a user, group, or service) running the application.
-If authentication succeeds, Azure AD returns the access token to the application, and the application can then use the access token to authorize requests to Azure Cognitive Search.
+Search applications that are built on Azure AI Search can now use the Microsoft identity platform for authenticated and authorized access.
+On Azure, the identity provider is Microsoft Entra ID.
+A key benefit of using Microsoft Entra ID is that your credentials and API keys no longer need to be stored in your code.
+Microsoft Entra authenticates the security principal (a user, group, or service) running the application.
+If authentication succeeds, Microsoft Entra ID returns the access token to the application, and the application can then use the access token to authorize requests to Azure AI Search.

-This article shows you how to configure your client for Azure AD:
+This article shows you how to configure your client for Microsoft Entra ID:

 For authentication, you'll create a managed identity as the security principle.
 You could also use a different type of service principal object, but this article uses managed identities because they eliminate the need to manage credentials.